Kenya Braced For The Worst. The Worst Didn't Happen. Why?

 "We have come down because of what?" she said.
 "No vaccine, no medicine, how?"

 To get at some of this mystery, Dr. John Ojal and his colleagues at the Kenya Medical Research Institute Wellcome Trust Research Program put together a statistical model.
 They drew on testing data, results from a nationwide antibody study and mobility data from Google, which shows the degree to which Kenyans are moving around.
-They concluded that in major Kenyan cities the epidemic is already past its first peak.
+They concluded that in major Kenyan cities, the epidemic is already past its first peak.

 Not only that, but the scientists found the new coronavirus had raced through Kenya's population just as it did in Europe and in the United States.

-"In Nairobi and Mombasa, for example, 30 to 40 percent of the population have been exposed," he said.
+"In Nairobi and Mombasa, for example, 30 to 40% of the population have been exposed," he said.

 This means the same proportion of people have been infected in Kenya's two biggest cities as have been infected in some of the hardest hit parts of New York City.
-But not only has the death rate been low, but the country's health ministry has repeatedly stated that about 90 percent of Kenyans who have tested positive have proven asymptomatic.
+But not only has the death rate been low, but also, the country's health ministry has repeatedly stated, about 90 percent of Kenyans who have tested positive have proven asymptomatic.

-"If you do compare with what has happened elsewhere, then yes Kenya has dodged a bullet," Ojal said.
+"If you do compare with what has happened elsewhere, then, yes, Kenya has dodged a bullet," Ojal said.

-The model assumes Kenya avoids a second wave, if the country sticks to its mitigation efforts.
-That Kenyans have to continue to mask and social distance.
-It means schools, which were shuttered in March, would have to remain.
+The model assumes Kenya avoids a second wave if the country sticks to its mitigation efforts.
+That means Kenyans have to continue to mask and social distance.
+It means schools, which were shuttered in March, would have to remain so.
 And then there is big a caveat: Ojal says the model assumes the immunity many have acquired by becoming infected must last for months, which is not a given with this disease.

 If those things happen, Ojal's model predicts that by the end of the year, fewer than 1,000 Kenyans will have died from COVID-19.

-Ojal's paper has not yet been peer reviewed.
-But Dr. Shaun Truelove, a modeling specialist at John's Hopkins University, said the study is "good work."
+Ojal's paper has not yet been peer-reviewed.
+But Dr. Shaun Truelove, a modeling specialist at Johns Hopkins University, said the study is "good work."
 He worries, though, that the messaging may be too optimistic, especially because Kenya has limited testing and the serological study used by Ojal and his colleagues is a few months old.

 The official numbers in Kenya paint the picture of a mild epidemic.
 But Ojal's study found the virus was infecting multiples more than were being captured by the country's insufficient testing regime.